bennidi/eventbus-performance/README.md

 Depending on the scenario, different numbers of parallel tasks are executed to test different degrees of concurrency.
 Results of different task executions are collected during benchmark execution and a line graph as well as a textual report is generated after completion.
 The graphical representation of execution times allows for an in-depth comparison of Guava and MBassador.

-> Note: All benchmarks measure synchronous dispatch and synchronous handlers.
-Benchmarking asynchronous handler invocation or event dispatch would require a different set of test scenarios.
+> Note: All benchmarks measure synchronous dispatch and synchronous handlers, meaning that the actual handler invocation and execution (essentially a Noop, JIT optimzations prevented!) is measured.
+Benchmarking asynchronous handler invocation or event dispatch would require a different set of test scenarios but the underlying performance characteristics of the concurrency handling in each library are very likely to yield quite similar results for async scenario.

 ## Workload: Initializer
-creates the initial amount of event listeners and subscribes them to the bus.
-Publishes ~half a million events to warm up the JVM.
+Creates the initial amount of event listeners and subscribes them to the bus.
+Publishes around half a million events as a warm up for the JVM.

 ## Workload: Publisher

-publishes two 1000 instances of Event and 1000 of SubEvent to the bus.
+Publishes batches of **1000 events (type=Event)** and **1000 events (type=SubEvent)**.
 Each publisher is run multiple times according to workload configuration.
-This equals in **2 mio. handler invocations** for Event and 4 mio. handler invocations for SubEvent **per round**.
+This equals in **2 mio. handler invocations** (type=Event) and 4 mio. handler invocations for SubEvent **per round**.

 ## Workload: Subscriber

-continuously subscribes new listeners from a predefined set of listeners to the bus
+Continuously subscribes new listeners from a predefined set of listeners to the bus

 ## Workload: Unsubscriber

-continuously unsubscribes new listeners from the same predefined set of listeners to the bus.
+Continuously unsubscribes new listeners from the same predefined set of listeners to the bus.
 > Note: Listeners that have formerly been subscribed by "Subscriber" are available to the "Unsubscriber" threads for subsequent unsubcription.

 ## Read Write High Concurrency